YinHK-gameDev/unity-learn/animation/Animation controller/README.md

 The controller manages the various **animation states** and the transitions between them using a so-called **State Machine** , which could be thought of as a kind of flow-chart, or a simple program written in a visual programming language within Unity.

+> To focus on an item in the Animator Controller window, select one or multiple states (click or drag a selection box around the states you wish to select), then press the F key to zoom in on the selection.

 https://www.youtube.com/watch?v=S3ys0jCUE9s